-I am a fully qualified Play Therapist working within schools in Hertfordshire for Hertfordshire County Council’s Counselling in Schools Service re-named as Safe Space.
-I have worked in this field for many years.
+I am a fully qualified Play Therapist and have worked within schools in Hertfordshire for Hertfordshire County Council’s Counselling in Schools Service re-named as Safe Space for many years.

 Play is a young child’s natural language, it is through imaginative play that we tell stories.
 For a child who is suffering, play is where the wound will be healed.
 My role is to walk alongside the child and the story, witnessing, containing and creating a safe space for this story to be heard and made safe.